MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-key-versions.md

 ---
 title: Key Versions
 titleSuffix: SQL Server Big Data Clusters
-description: This document provides details of how key versions are used in Big Data Cluster for key management and the document also includes details about how the versions will be used going forward for incorporating customer's keys. ms.date: 05/19/2021
+description: This article provides details of how key versions are used for SQL BDC key management and key rotation for HDFS and SQL Server keys. ms.date: 05/19/2021
 author: WilliamDassafMSFT
 ms.author: wiassaf